-Real-Time Clock (RTC) battery (supported by some models)
+Real-Time Clock (RTC) function

-Some models are equipped with a dedicated Real-Time Clock (RTC) battery.
-This RTC battery provides power for the internal real-time clock and calendar function and also maintains the system configuration while the computer is turned off.
-If the RTC battery becomes completely discharged, the system will lose this information and the real-time clock and calendar will stop working.
+The Real-Time Clock (RTC) function is supported.
+The battery pack provides power for the internal real-time clock and calendar function and also maintains the system configuration while the computer is turned off.
+If the RTC lasting time completely runs out, the system will lose this information and the real-time clock and calendar will stop working.

 You can change the Real-Time Clock settings in the BIOS setup utility.
-Refer to Real-Time Clock for further information.
+Refer to Troubleshooting for further information.